Meow Wolf–Not Just for Kids

 - Don’t buy the 3D glasses.
 There’s maybe 1 or 2 items that the 3D glasses really make sense for, but otherwise, they’re an annoyance.
 If you really want the 3D experience, just bring your own pair left over from the last 3D experience you had.

 - Have a meetup time and place.
 It’s easy to get lost and distracted in the exhibit, so if you’re with friends, pick a meetup place.
-I suggest the fireplace.
+I suggest the fireplace in Santa Fe or the Rocket Car for Denver.

 - Go to the bathroom before entering.
 You are allowed to re-enter, but the bathrooms are super inconvenient to the entry/exit of the exhibit, and taking a bathroom break will disrupt your immersion.